Jonathan Wallace House

 Jonathan Wallace House is a historic home located at Potsdam in St. Lawrence County, New York.
 It was built in 1828 and is a two-story, five-bay, hipped-roof Federal style residence with a two-story rear wing built about 1846.
 The main block and wing are constructed of red Potsdam Sandstone in the slab and binder style.
+It is currently a private residence.

 It was listed on the National Register of Historic Places in 2003.